MicrosoftDocs/query-docs/query-languages/m/duration-functions.md

 ---
 # Duration functions

-These functions allow creation, manipulation, and comparison of duration values.
+These functions create, manipulate, and compare duration values.

 ## <a name="__toc286049307"></a>Duration